Why Patent Search is Critical for Research and Development?

 • An abstract that summarizes the invention.

-To obtain a patent, the application must go through a rigorous examination process at the United States Patent and Trademark Office (USPTO).
+To obtain a patent, the application must go through a rigorous examination process at the concerned patent office of that country.
+For example, in United States, it is United States Patent and Trademark Office (USPTO).
 The USPTO will examine the application to ensure that the invention is novel, non-obvious, and useful.
 The examination process can take several years and may involve multiple rounds of review and amendments to the application.

 Why Conduct a Patent Search?